pombase/website/frontend/src/docs/documentation/phenotype-data-bulk-upload-format.md

 sets.
 We have devised a tab-delimited text file format for bulk phenotype data.
-A similar format is used for the downloadable file of single-allele phenotype data (with one more column at the start of each line to identify PomBase as the source).
+A similar format is used for the downloadable file of single-allele phenotype data (with one more column at the start of each line to identify PomBase as the source; note that, because Database is column 1 in the downloadable file, column numbers differ by 1 between the download and upload formats).

 Include a header line that labels the columns -- use the entry in the Contents column below as the column header text.